 BY: T. Franklin Murphy | November 2017

 "The liveliness of our existence remains relatively undefined."

 The undefined is the obstacle; accepting it is the answer.
-We must live within the burden of ignorance but flourish within the gift of knowledge.
-We gather the fragments of knowledge available, organize our lives into action, and trudge forward into the darkness, where happiness, fear, joys and sorrows will be found.
+We must live within the burden of ignorance but flourish within the gift of partial knowledge.
+We gather the fragments available, organize our lives into action, and trudge forward into the darkness, where happiness, fear, joys and sorrows will be found.
 This is the experience of the undefined life.
 The life we live.